Saschakew/Illustrations/visualization5/style_guide_menu.md

 ---

 By following these steps, you can efficiently create new, fully-featured control menus that are perfectly integrated with the existing design and functionality of the application.

+---

+## 4. Integration with Application Architecture

+While this guide covers the HTML, CSS, and sticky behavior of the menu, it is critical to remember that the controls within the menu are part of a larger, event-driven system.

+**Key Considerations:**

+- **Event-Driven Updates:** The controls in your menu will trigger and respond to global `DATA_UPDATED` events.
+This can lead to runtime errors if not handled carefully.
+- **Robustness is Essential:** Your section's JavaScript must be written defensively to avoid errors when the section is hidden or does not contain all shared controls.

+For detailed architectural patterns and critical best practices—including **how to prevent `TypeError` exceptions from hidden sections and missing elements**—you **must** refer to **`code_structure.md`**.
+That document contains the complete guidelines for writing stable and maintainable JavaScript for this project.